great-expectations/great_expectations/docs/docusaurus/docs/cloud/get_support.md

 ## Ask the right questions and provide the right information

 Taking the time to formulate your questions properly and providing all the relevant background information can save time and improve response times.
-The following are some recommendations that will help the GX Developer Advocates (DAs) and other community members help you.
+The following are some recommendations that will help the DAs and other community members help you.

 ### Include all the relevant information